tildeholmqvist/project-two/README.md

 ## Site Owner Goals

 - To give the user the option to easily access the quiz.
 - To provide the user with a short but fun quiz about European Capital Cities.
 - To present the user with a website that is easy to navigate, fully responsive and that contains a simple and easy layout, fitting for the websites theme.
-- To allow the user to see their results and the right answers after submitting their answers.
+- To allow the user to see their results after submitting their answers.

 ## User Stories

 - ### First time user

   - As a first time user I want to easily access the quiz.
   - As a first time user I want to be able to easly navigate through the different questions on the quiz.
-  - As a first time user I want to submit the quiz and get my result.
+  - As a first time user I want to submit my answer for the quiz and get my result.

 - ### Returning User

-  - As a returning user I want to easily navigate back to the firstpage to start the quiz over again.
+  - As a returning user I want to easily navigate back to the first question and restart the quiz.
-  - As a returning user I want to be able to to the quiz again and get a higher result.
+  - As a returning user I want to be able to do the quiz again and get a higher result.

 ## Wireframes